Maguire stuns Zhao to reach quarter-finals

-World Snooker Championship 2022: Stephen Maguire beats Zhao Xintong
+World Snooker Championship 2022: Stephen Maguire beats Zhao Xintong to reach Crucible quarters

 Last updated on .From the section Snooker